 This parameter can be changed in order to use other SExtractor installations, different from the one installed with the pipeline.
 In principle the pipeline should work also with previous (and likely future) SExtractor releases.
 This parameter could also be set to point to a user defined program, for example a script which calls SExtractor and then does some postprocessing of SExtractor's output before control is returned to the pipeline.
 The only requirement is that the specified command must behave like the SExtractor executable in terms of command line parameters and output tables used by the pipeline.
+ESO

 --sex\config: Path to SExtractor configuration file.
+Default: installation\path/share/esopipes/fors-version/config/fors.sex

-Default: installation\path/share/esopipes/fors-version/config/fors.sex directory: it is a list of the source parameters SExtractor would compute (and that would be written to the SOURCES\SCI\IMG table, see previous Section).
+The SExtractor configuration file pointed by this parameter can be edited and modified, to control the way SExtractor operates.
+The SExtractor output parameters file, fors.param, can also be found in the same directory: it is a list of the source parameters SExtractor would compute (and that would be written to the SOURCES\SCI\IMG table, see previous Section).
 No entries should be removed from this file, because the pipeline recipes rely on them: just new ones may be added.
 The parameter --sex\config can also be changed in order to use SExtractor configuration files different from the one installed with the pipeline.